Why becoming a virtual assistant could be a good career move

 Learn on the job

-Take on more challenging roles that expose you to the specialty you want to venture into.
-If you show initiative your client may even provide on-the-job training.
-For instance, if you’re hired as a social media manager, volunteer to set paid ads and send a performance report to the client.
+For instance, if you’re hired as a social media manager, volunteer to set paid ads.
+Also, send a performance report to the client.
 They’ll find it more cost-effective to provide you with opportunities to train on this than hire a paid advertising manager.

 Network